The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 an idea of a project.
 However, this simplicity may be criticized by experienced users who want

 all the sheaths at once.
-As for SpiraTest, this tool offers intuitive UI which includes a lot of filters
+As for SpiraTest, this tool offers an intuitive UI that includes a lot of filters

-from the multiplicity of the “edit” and “update” buttons, that force user to make a lot of redundant “clicks”
+from the multiplicity of the “edit” and “update” buttons, which force users to make a lot of redundant “clicks”

 to finish any edit and update operation.

-TestLodge and SpiraTest offer built-in requirement management (RM) modules which allow to perform CRUD operations on
+TestLodge and SpiraTest offer built-in requirement management (RM) modules that allow performing CRUD operations on

-requirements, attach files and assign test cases to requirements.
+requirements, attaching files, and assigning test cases to requirements.

 TestRail does not provide built-in RM service, but supports integration with external services, like Jira.

-As for the ability to generate traceability matrix (a document that shows the test
+As for the ability to generate a traceability matrix (a document that shows the test

 coverage of requirements), all the reviewed tools support it quite well.

-All the reviewed apps allow to perform CRUD operations on the test-cases, but TestLodge and TestRail
+All the reviewed apps allow performing CRUD operations on the test cases, but TestLodge and TestRail

 The next point to review is a search functionality, here SpiraTest and TestRail are taking the lead, since TestLodge